 - Supporting the child's / young person's development in ways that will foster security, confidence and independence. - Providing a high quality, safe and stimulating environment in which children and young people feel safe, secure, valued and respected, feel confident, and are able to enjoy, learn and grow in confidence.
-Have positive relationships with the adults caring for them and know how to approach adults if they are in difficulties, believing they will be effectively listened to. - Raising the awareness of all teaching and non-teaching staff of the need to safeguard children and young people, of their responsibilities in identifying and reporting possible cases of abuse (reference appendices 1 and 2) and preventing and intervening earlier to address support and social needs of young people through the early help framework - Providing a systematic means of monitoring children / young people known or thought to be at risk of harm, and ensure we, St Luke's C of E Primary School, contribute to assessments of need and support packages for those pupils/students. - Emphasising the need for good levels of communication between all members of staff. - Developing a structured procedure within the education setting which will be followed by all members of the education setting community in cases of suspected abuse.
-Also that staff have had access to specific training and awareness raising concerning: - Staff Code of Conduct (for safer working practice) - D/DSL training - KCSiE Part 1 - Looked After Children (CLA) - Online safety training for staff - Preventing Radicalisation - Staff training - Whistleblowing
+Have positive relationships with the adults caring for them and know how to approach adults if they are in difficulties, believing they will be effectively listened to. - Raising the awareness of all teaching and non-teaching staff of the need to safeguard children and young people, of their responsibilities in identifying and reporting possible cases of abuse (reference appendices 1 and 2) and preventing and intervening earlier to address support and social needs of young people through the early help framework - Providing a systematic means of monitoring children / young people known or thought to be at risk of harm, and ensure we contribute to assessments of need and support packages for those pupils/students. - Emphasising the need for good levels of communication between all members of staff. - Developing a structured procedure within the education setting which will be followed by all members of the education setting community in cases of suspected abuse.
+Also, that staff have had access to specific training and awareness raising concerning: - Employee code of conduct (for safer working practice) - D/DSL training - KCSIE Part 1 - Looked After Children (CLA) - Online safety training for staff - Preventing Radicalisation - Staff training - Whistleblowing

-- Developing and promoting effective working relationships with other agencies, especially the Police, Health and Social Care. - Ensuring that all staff working within our education setting who have substantial access to children and young people have been checked as to their suitability, including verification of their identity, qualifications, and a satisfactory DBS check 3(according to guidance) and a central record is kept for audit - Curriculum teaching about safeguarding: Our pupils access a broad and balanced curriculum that promotes their spiritual, moral, cultural, mental and physical development, and prepares them for the opportunities, responsibilities and experiences of life.
+- Developing and promoting effective working relationships with other agencies, especially the Police, Health and Social Care. - Ensuring that all staff working within our education setting who have substantial access to children and young people have been checked as to their suitability, including verification of their identity, qualifications, and a satisfactory DBS check (according to guidance) and a central record is kept for audit - Curriculum teaching about safeguarding: Our pupils access a broad and balanced curriculum that promotes their spiritual, moral, cultural, mental and physical development, and prepares them for the opportunities, responsibilities and experiences of life.
 We provide opportunities for pupils to develop skills, concepts, attitudes and knowledge that promote their safety and well-being.
-The PSHE/ School attendance: guidance for schools-GOV.UK (www.gov.uk) RHSE and citizenship curriculum specifically includes the following objectives: - Developing pupil self-esteem and communication skills - Developing strategies for self-protection including online safety - Developing a sense of the boundaries between appropriate and inappropriate behaviour in adults and within peer relationships (positive relationships and consent) - know and understand what constitutes a healthy lifestyle; - be aware of safety issues; - understand what makes for good relationships with others; - have respect for others; - be independent and responsible members of the school community; - be positive and active members of a democratic society; - develop self-confidence and self-esteem, and make informed choices regarding personal and social issues; - develop good relationships with other members of the school and the wider community.
+The PSHE/RSHE and citizenship curriculum specifically includes the following objectives: - Developing pupil self-esteem and communication skills - Developing strategies for self-protection including online safety - Developing a sense of the boundaries between appropriate and inappropriate behaviour in adults and within peer relationships (positive relationships and consent) - EDIT AS APPROPRIATE